Society for Police and Criminal Psychology

 Michael Serafino Award for Best Student Poster

 This award commemorates Michael F. Serafino.
 Michael was born on November 19, 1968.
-He died on July 21, 1992 at the age of 23 while he was a graduate student in criminal justice studies at New Mexico State University in Las Cruces, New Mexico.
-He was a student member of the Society of Police and Criminal Psychology who had attended in 1991, where he made a positive impression on Society members.
-At the time of his death, Michael had been preparing a paper for presentation at the Society's 1992 annual conference.
-This paper was never presented.
+He died on July 21, 1992 at the age of 23 while he was a graduate student in criminal justice studies at New Mexico State University.
+He was a student member of the Society of Police and Criminal Psychology who attended the conference in 1991, where he made a positive impression on Society members.
+At the time of his death, Michael had been preparing a paper for presentation at the Society's 1992 conference.
 In 1994 the Society inaugurated the Michael F. Serafino Best Student Poster competition in honor of Michael.
-His parents, Gerry and Ann Serafino, have been members of the Society since 1984 and remain supporters of SPCP to this day.
+His parents, Gerry and Ann Serafino, who fund the award, have been members of the Society since 1984 and remain supporters of SPCP to this day.

 • Vasilios C. Ikonomou, Stephen L. Aita, Nicholas Borgogna, Mandi Musso, & Benjamin Hill for “Officers Who Are Terminated for Cause or Asked to Resign Differ Minimally on the MMPI-2 from Good Hires” (2023)